The Bushcraft Show Timetables & Map?

 Is there mobile phone reception and Wifi on site?

-There is excellent mobile reception across the site.
-This however is dependent on your service provider.
+There is excellent mobile reception across the site with such providers as Vodaphone and EE.
+This however is dependent on your service provider as providers such a Three, giffgaff struggle.
 We have always experienced good signal whilst visiting the site but you may experience limited reception in some areas.

 Yes.
 Richard Harpham and his crew @ Canoe Trail will have canoes, Kayaks, SUP’s & zorbs available for hire throughout the duration of the show.
 Please see website for details & bookings.